qtproject/pyside-pyside-setup/sources/pyside6/doc/tutorials/debugging/qtcreator/qtcreator.rst

         :alt: creation of custom executable
         :align: center

-3. Click on Custom Executable and `Create' a new configuration.
+3. Click on Custom Executable and `Create` a new configuration.
 Feed in the details like shown below.

     .. image:: custom_executable_run_config.png